hogeschool/Development-8/Readers/unit2.md

   }
 ```

-Synce F\# is indentation sensitive, we must place particular care about how we indent the record definition\: brackets should be indented with respect to the `type` keyword, and fields must be indented with respect to brackes.
-Failing to do so will result in a compilation error.
+Synce F\# is indentation\-sensitive, we must place particular care about how we indent the record definition\: brackets should be indented with respect to the `type` keyword, and fields must be indented with respect to brackes.
+Failing to do so will often result in a compilation error.

 Optionally a record can define some methods and properties (members)\: